A struggle for democracy!

 The increase in the global population to over 7 billion, and the continuing rise in urban populations in association with motor

-of London in 1952; New York and Los Angeles in the 1960’s; to Beijing in 2012.
-The smog results from the effects of soot,
+London in 1952; New York and Los Angeles in the 1960’s; to Beijing in 2012.
+The smog results from the effects of soot, carbon

-there have been a number of nuclear meltdowns in Japan : including Tokai 1999; Kansai 2004; Fukushima 2011.
-However, the
+have been a number of nuclear meltdowns in Japan : including Tokai 1999; Kansai 2004; Fukushima 2011.
+However, the first

-first events were in Chalk River, Canada 1952 ; Windscale in UK 1957.
+events were in Chalk River, Canada 1952 ; Windscale in UK 1957.
 Three Mile Island in 1979 in the USA.
-The most notorious
+The most notorious was

-was in Chernobyl in Ukraine in 1986, which remains the most toxic site today.
-In 1993 the Tomsk complex had a nuclear
+in Chernobyl in Ukraine in 1986, which remains the most toxic site today.
+In 1993 the Tomsk complex had a nuclear meltdown in

 Today, oil pollution is the most common.
 It results from accidents between tankers, or due to storms, or leakage from oil wells.